How to get most out of any CSS framework written in Sass lang?

 Since it may be hard to understand everything initially from the context; it may be easier to understand it better from the complete example.

-Take a look at my Webpack configuration below, which implements this logic and more.
+Take a look at my Webpack Config, which implements this logic and more.